You should consider whether a patent is right for your invention. They are the most difficult form of IP to get and are expensive to enforce.

 Not all patents have a financial value

-You need to be sure that the potential for making a profit outweighs the time, effort and money it takes to get and maintain a patent.
+What is clear however is that not all patents have a financial value.
+So, you need to be sure that the potential for making a profit outweighs the time, effort and money it takes to get and maintain a patent.
 You also need to make sure that the protection a patent offers would help prevent copying in the markets you are interested in.

 Don’t try to patent an invention that isn’t new